Research

 We establish processing-structure-property relationships in materials using machine learning (ML), with a focus on neural networks and Gaussian processes.

-We develop ML-based interatomic potentials for chemically complex materials.
+We develop ML interatomic potentials and foundation potentials for atomistic simulations.

-We also fine-tune generative large language models for domain-specific applications in STEM.
+We also employ generative large language models for domain-specific applications in STEM.